theQRL/hyperion/docs/abi-spec.rst

 .. note::
     The return type of a function is not part of this signature.
-In :ref:`Solidity's function overloading <overload-function>` return types are not considered.
+In :ref:`Hyperion's function overloading <overload-function>` return types are not considered.
     The reason is to keep function call resolution context-independent.
     The :ref:`JSON description of the ABI<abi_json>` however contains both inputs and outputs.